Your Guide to Health Insurance Coverage in Canada

 Public Health Insurance

 Public health insurance in Canada, often called Medicare, is funded by taxes and administered by each province and territory.
-It covers essential healthcare services such as doctor visits, hospital stays, and surgeries without direct patient charges.
+It covers essential healthcare services like doctor visits, hospital stays, and surgeries without direct patient charges.

 Private Health Insurance